 The aerial original oil painting by Virginia artist Guy Crittenden features the Rotunda in the foreground with the lawn and all of its surrounding academic and residential buildings.
 The artist chose a fall setting to add color and interest to the natural landscape.

 This canvas is 24 x 36 and framed in a traditional antique hand finished gold frame.
-The painting is being offered at $6,200.

 This painting is also available as a giclee on paper or canvas.
 Signature Edition.

 Starting at $40.
 To visit the giclee section of this website, click here.

 This is one of the largest painting projects Guy has ever attempted.
 This original oil painting is 48 x 72 and features a sun-splashed big blue marlin crashing a feeding...